uktrade/find-business-regulations/docs/cache-rebuild.md

 The `make` command is a build automation tool that automatically builds executable programs and libraries from source code by reading files called `Makefiles` which specify how to derive the target program.

-However, to rebuild the cache onlly, you can use the `make rebuild_cache` command.
+However, to rebuild the cache only, you can use the `make rebuild_cache` command.

 ## Rebuild the cache on environment using the automated celery task
 The cache can be rebuilt on the environment using the automated celery task.